 Acceptance Factors for Matching into Plastic Surgery Residency

-How to Match for Plastic Surgery Residency
+How to Match into a Plastic Surgery Residency Program

+Residency application season is upon us, so let’s talk Plastic Surgery Residency Programs!
 The NRMP conducted a survey to determine what factors Program Directors consider when deciding which candidates to interview and rank for their plastic surgery residency program.
 The results were compiled into a “at a glance” tool, which is extremely helpful in gauging where your application packet stands compared to the applicant pool, and whether adding additional components, like a letter of recommendation (LOR) in the specialty, could give you a leg up as programs review your application.